-A sort of design competition took place between several in-house designs were considered along with one from Giugiaro, whose proposal apparently strongly echoed his original Mark 1.
+A sort of design competition took place, with several in-house designs considered along with one from Giugiaro, whose proposal apparently strongly echoed his original Mark 1.
 It was rejected in favor of the home-baked one.
 More interior space indeed, but that came at quite a price.

 Obviously, the Scirocco II was meant to be the companion toy to the Mk II Golf (above), which was also designed in-house.
 Being that the Golf is the quintessential German car, the Golf II works, well enough.
 It too will never go down in history like the Golf I for its timeless design, but it’s adequate enough, and expresses its practical and conservative German roots.